compas-dev/compas/README.md

 If you want to contribute, check out the [contribution guidelines](https://compas-dev.github.io/main/contributions.html).

+## Changelog

+See changes between releases on the [changelog](https://compas-dev.github.io/main/changelog.html).

 ## License

 The main library of **COMPAS** is [released under the MIT license](https://compas-dev.github.io/main/license.html).